jhuhnke/Osmosis-Whale-Alerts/README.md

 ## License :checkered_flag:

+This bot is licensed using an MIT license.

 Please include attribution to this repo if you fork or modify this repo in your own project.
 Thanks!